r-guerin/gae-fw-rules-terraformer/README.md

 ```

-**NB**: it is recommended to run the terraform format command on all your project avec running this script.
+**NB**: it is recommended to run the terraform format command on all your files after running this script.
+From your Terraform project root:

  ```bash